braintreedev/sample-17-braintree-subscription-node/README.md

 # Using the Braintree API in Node to process a subscription payment

-This is a demo of the Braintree API using the official Node.js SDK to:
+This is an example of the Braintree API using the official Node SDK in Express to set up a subscription.

+This branch includes a lot of files for the purpose of testing.
+To see a simplified example please switch to the [simplified](https://github.com/commercefactory/017-braintree-subscription-node/tree/simplified) branch.

+This demo performs the following technical implementations:

-* Poll for existing plans
+* Pulling existing plans from Braintree server
-* Create a customer
+* Creating a new customer
-* Create a subscription
+* Processing a subscription

 ## Technology